bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 **the source code hosting service will send two webhooks**, one for the code push and one for the pull request!

 {% include message_box.html type="important" title="Pull Request build" content=" Although it might seem like both builds are the same, it most likely isn't!
 The code push event / build builds the code of the branch, without any merging, etc. It builds the exact same state of the code what you have when you checkout that branch.
-The Pull Request build on the other hand builds a \"pre-merged\" state of the code.
-This \"pre-merged\" state is not the final merged version of the code, it only represents a clone of how the code will look like **after** you merged the pull request.
+The Pull Request build on the other hand builds a "pre-merged" state of the code.
+This "pre-merged" state is not the final merged version of the code, it only represents a clone of how the code will look like **after** you merged the pull request.
 "%}

 Whether you want to build both or just one of these in case of a pull request is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.

-{% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of \"merge\" as a code push event.
+{% include message_box.html type="note" title="Pull Request merge is a Code Push" content=" Source code hosting services treat the event of "merge" as a code push event.
 For example if you merge a Pull Request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
 "%}

 An example to build only the pull request ("pre-merged") events/state,